DontTalkJustTravel

 FerryCeiba Ferry Terminal~45–90 minCheapest option; book ahead

-Small PlaneSJU, Isla Grande, Ceiba12–35 minMore expensive, faster, scenic
+Small planeSJU / Isla Grande / Ceiba~12–35 minMore expensive, faster, scenic

 Important Ferry Tips

-• The ferry leaves from CEIBA, not Fajardo anymore.
+• The ferry leaves from Ceiba (not Fajardo anymore).

-• Expect lines on holiday weekends.
+• Expect lines and limited parking on holiday weekends.

-Getting Around
+Getting Around Culebra

-Where to Stay
+Where to Stay in Culebra

 Best Areas